 Product descriptions appear below product titles and help optimize search engine results.
 This text will act as a sales hook that will compel the customer to click on the link.
 Include all the vital information in a feature benefit pattern.

-Please avoid using any buzz words as they can reduce the professional impact of your site and come across as informal.
+Please avoid using any buzzwords as they can reduce the professional impact of your site and come across as informal.
+You can always find out more about product description writing and how it can benefit your business."

 Focus on local SEO